-- "Authorized Representative" means the principal contact in the proposal and grant agreement. - "Client" means the client is the business, if it exists.
-In the case of a prospective business, the client is the individual (i.e., nascent entrepreneur or pre-venture) receiving SBDC services.
-Each client will be counted only once. - "Disaster Impacted" means all territories included in a state or federal emergency declaration or proclamation. - "Diversity, Equity, and Inclusion Action Plan" means a distinct and actionable strategy to provide technical assistance services to underrepresented individuals and business groups.
-Strategies should include achievable and measurable goals to reach desired markets. - "Federal funding partners" means the federal agencies that fund small business technical assistance Centers such as the U.S. Small Business Administration, U.S. Department of Commerce or U.S. Department of Defense and other federal agencies with the authority to administer small business technical assistance programs in the state of California. - "Fiscal agent" means the entity with which a federal funding partner administering the specified federal small business technical assistance program for all aspects of the program requirements, which may include staffing, program, outreach and securing the required match to draw down federal funds and reporting performance outcomes to operate the program in this fiscal agent's area of responsibility.
+- 1. "Authorized Representative" means the principal contact in the proposal and grant agreement. - 2.
+"Client" means the business, if it exists.
+In the case of a prospective business, the client is the individual (i.e., nascent entrepreneur or pre-venture) receiving services.
+Each client will be counted only once. - 3.
+"Disaster Impacted" means territories included in an active state or federal emergency declaration or proclamation at the time services were received. - 4.
+"Diversity, Equity, and Inclusion Action Plan" means a distinct and actionable strategy to provide technical assistance services to underrepresented individuals and business groups.
+Strategies should include achievable and measurable goals to reach desired markets. - 5.
+"Federal funding partners" means the federal agencies that fund small business technical assistance Centers such as the U.S. Small Business Administration, U.S. Department of Commerce or U.S. Department of Defense, and other federal agencies with the authority to administer small business technical assistance programs in the state of California. - 6.
+"Fiscal agent" means the entity with which a federal funding partner is administering the specified federal small business technical assistance program for all aspects of the program requirements, which may include staffing, programming, outreach, securing any required match to draw down federal funds, and reporting performance outcomes to operate the program in this fiscal agent's area of responsibility.